wastella/fallacy-finder/README.md

 Then enter this API key into the menu when you click on the extension's icon, and you should get an alert saying that you have successfuly registered the API key.

 ### How To Actually Use It
-When you find a bit of text you want to check, just highlight it, and then right click.
-After that you should see an option on the menu called **Fallacy Finder**.
-If you click on it, and go to the popup for the extension (click on the extension's icon), it should should the text you highlighted.
-After that, just click the **Send to AI** button, and after a few seconds you should have your response.
+Fallacy Finder has two modes, **Highlighted Text** and **Page HTML**.
+In the first mode, you highlight a bit of text and right click.
+After that you should see an option on the menu called Fallacy Finder.
+If you click on it the text should appear in the popup.
+After that, just click the **Analyze** button, and after a few seconds then it will give you a score based on how fallacious, misleading, manipulative, or otherwise misinformative it is.

+In the second mode, you toggle the switch to **Analyze From Page HTML** Then click the **Analyze** button.
+This should send the entire HTML of the page that you are currently on to the AI.
+It will then analyze the text of the page (usually an article or some type of post) and then it will give you a score based on how fallacious, misleading, manipulative, or otherwise misinformative it is.
 If you have a new bit of text, just rinse and repeat.

+### Score Classifications
+- If the score is **RED** (100-75), then the text is very fallacious and manipulative.
+- If the score is **ORANGE** (74-50), then the text is somewhat fallacious and manipulative.
+- If the score is **GREEN** (49-0), then the text is not fallacious and not manipulative whatsoever.